dhylands/upy-rtttl/README.md

 You can find a description of RTTTL here: https://en.wikipedia.org/wiki/Ring_Tone_Transfer_Language

-# Using RTTTL on the pyboad
+# Using RTTTL on the pyboard

 Instantiate an instance of the RTTTL class, passing in the tune string to the constructor.